Table of Content

 Narada falls

-In fact, there are several trails in Ohanapecosh, one of them is to see Narada falls, although not as famous as Parardise and Sunrise, in fact, there are waterfalls and rivers in the scenery is also very beautiful, walking or quite comfortable.
-Along the way, you can see the traces left by the glacier.
-A few decades ago, you can still see the whole glacier here, but now the glacier has receded, and all you can see is the U-shaped valley.
+Ohanapecosh does have several trails, and one of them leads to Narada Falls.
+While it may not be as famous as Paradise and Sunrise, the scenery with waterfalls and rivers is still very beautiful, and the hike is quite enjoyable.
+Along the way, you can see the traces left by glaciers.
+Several decades ago, you could see an entire glacier here, but now the glacier has receded, and all that remains visible to the naked eye is the U-shaped valley it carved.

 Longmire area

-Longmire Area has a museum, and if you have the stamina, it is recommended to climb the Comet falls trail.
+Longmire Area has a museum worth visiting.
+We also recommend to hike the Comet falls trail.

 Comet falls trail

-After crossing this wooden bridge in the middle of the day, you are almost at your destination.
+After crossing this wooden bridge, we are almost reaching the destination.

-Further on was the hardest part of the trail, but soon we saw the long comet falls, and when we got closer, we realized that it was very cold, and we were already drenched with water even when we were standing far away from the waterfalls.
-This is not the end of the trail, Ranger said that if we go further up, we will come to a grassland, and there will be many animals in the evening.
-However, it was still early in the evening when we came here, so we just turned back.
+Further on was the hardest part of the trail, but soon we saw the long comet falls.
+When we got closer, we realized we were already drenched with water even when we were standing far away from the waterfalls.
+This is not the end of the trail, if we go further up, we will come to a grassland good for wildlife watching in the evening.

 Longmire museum

-The Longmire museum is the oldest building in the park and contains displays that tell the story of early explorers and local wildlife.
-It is the Douglas fir tree trunk at the entrance that attracts the most visitors.
+The Longmire museum is the oldest building in the park.
+It contains displays that tell the story of early explorers and local wildlife.
+The Douglas fir tree trunk at the entrance that attracts many visitors.
 The sign in the center says the tree was planted in 1293.

-The museum itself is small, but there are some stores and restaurants in the surrounding area, as well as a hotel and administration building in the park.
+The museum itself is small.
+There are also some shops and restaurants in the surrounding area, as well as a hotel and administration building in the park.

 Further reading